Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Trump also reiterated that some two million Palestinians would be relocated so Gaza could be rebuilt but did not commit to allowing them to return to their homes.
 Instead, he talked about ”the world’s people,” including Palestinians, coming to what he said could become “the Riviera of the Middle East” and “supply unlimited numbers of jobs and housing for the people of the area.”

-Trump explained that Gaza had been “absolutely destroyed” and the people who have been “living in hell” would “now be able to live in peace.”
+Trump explained that Gaza had been “absolutely destroyed” and the people who had been “living in hell” would “now be able to live in peace.”
 Trump said it was time to “do something different” because “if you go back, it’s gonna end up the same way it has for a hundred years.”
 Reassuringly, he concluded, “We’ll make sure that it’s done world class.
 It will be wonderful for the people.
 Palestinians, Palestinians, mostly we’re talking about, and I have a feeling that despite them saying no, I have a feeling that the king in Jordan and that the general in Egypt will open their hearts and will give us the kind of land that we need to get this done, and people can live in harmony and in peace.”

 Responding to Trump’s ideas about Gaza, he said, “ I think it’s something that could change history, and it’s worthwhile really pursuing this avenue.”
 He added, “You see things others refuse to see.
 You say things others refuse to say.
 And then, after the jaws drop, people scratch their heads.
 And they say, ‘You know, he’s right.’
 And this is the kind of thinking that enabled us to bring the Abraham Accords.”